 More Outdoor Magazines

-In a previous stage of my life, the locations featured in this bimonthly magazine would not have drawn my attention.
-With my curiosity of possibilities beyond British and Irish shores having increased, any walking trips that are described could be enlightening but other activities are included too with skiing coming to mind and that is not all.
+In a previous stage of my life, many of the locations featured in this bimonthly magazine would not have drawn my attention.
+With my curiosity of possibilities beyond British and Irish shores having increased, any walking trips that are described could be enlightening, but other activities are included too with skiing coming to mind and that is not all.
 One of the issues places such as Kilimanjaro, Bolivia, Canada, Switzerland and New Zealand.
-Some of these may be a little too far away for me but Switzerland felt the closest of the lot and may have sold that copy of the magazine to me.
+Some of these may be a little too far away for me, but Switzerland felt the closest of the lot and may have sold that copy of the magazine to me.
 Others have followed it into my possession and a subscription even got taken out too.